 Software such as Google Analytics, for example, allows small businesses to answer important information about the online traffic they receive.
 This includes everything from customer demographics and online behaviour to the exact number of conversions generated from a specific advertising channel.

-3. Further Develop Your Brand
+3. Develop Your Brand